govindthange/kit/ethereum-truffle-kit/README.md

 # Ethereum Truffle Kit

 `Ethereum Truffle Kit` is a fullstack dapp workspace template for ethereum platform.
-When launched via VS Code the kit creates 3 independent containers for hosting a web-app, a dapp, and a blockchain node and links them together.
+When launched via VS Code the kit creates 3 independent containers for hosting a client, a dapp, and a blockchain node and links them together.

 `Truffle Suite` is best suited for building DApps on the ethereum platform.
 It is a node runtime-based framework that can help implement DevOps, CI/CD, and continuous deployment with ease.
 But setting up `Truffle` as a standalone unit is not enough and it is very time consuming to correctly set it along side Node/NPM, Ganache-CLI, React, and other needed components.